-In this study, we compared the microbial profiles of tissue samples from two species of Rattus (Rattus rattus and Rattus norvegicus) using the shotgun metagenome sequencing taxonomic classification software, Kraken2, CLARK, and CLARK-s.
-We specifically address how the use of different DBs and software influence diagnostic results for a specific pathogen of interest and how different profiling results can affect the downstream analyses.
+In this study, we compared the microbial profiles of tissue samples from two species of Rattus (Rattus rattus and Rattus norvegicus) using four different DBs and nine different software metioned above.
+We specifically address how the use of different DBs and software influence the profiling of the rat samples, and how these influences can affect the downstream analyses.
 We also focused on the specific detection of the zoonotic pathogen Leptospira in rat kidneys.
-The objectives of the current study are to 1) compare the taxonomical profiles of our dataset classified by Kraken2 using three different DBs; 2) compare the microbial profiles of our dataset classified by Kraken2, CLARK, and CLARK-s; 3) identify the presence of potential zoonotic pathogens such as Leptospira from each software’s profiling results; 4) address if different software can bias the indices characterizing within samples microbial diversity and between samples microbial relationships; and 5) compare taxa identified significantly different in abundance between different tissue samples from each software’s microbial profile.
+The objectives of the current study are to 1) compare the taxonomical profiles classified by the four Kraken2 DBs ; 2) compare the microbial profiles of our dataset classified by the nine metagenomics profiling software; 3) identify the presence of potential zoonotic pathogens such as Leptospira from each software’s profiling results; 4) address if different software can bias the indices characterizing within samples microbial diversity and between samples microbial relationships; and 5) compare taxa identified significantly different in abundance between different tissue samples from each software’s microbial profile.
 We present data demonstrating the significant differences among the characterizations of the microbial communities analyzed from the microbial profiles obtained using different DB and software.
-We also show that the three software report discrepant results for the presence of Leptospira and that their microbial profiling is found to be less sensitive for pathogen detection than traditional laboratory techniques.
+Through comparisons, we have demonstrated the profiling results of Metaphlan3 were least sensitive overall in profiling the microbial communities of the rat samples.
+BLASTN, CLARK, CLARK-s, and Kaiju were more sensitive in identify the presence of viruses, although the identity of virus taxa identified by these software were not consistent.
+For microbial community characterization, within-samples’ microbial richness were largely biased by software selection, but less with the DB selection, but the evenness of the samples were reported more consistently across DBs and software.
+Relationships between communities reported by the classifications of different software were also large biased, but the most distinctive relationships within the rat samples were able to reported by all software except for Metaphlan3.
+Kaiju and Centrifuge were most sensitive in differentially abundant (DA) taxa identification, especially with virus and archaea taxa, while Diamond were less sensitive in this analysis compare to other software.
+As for Leptospira diagnosis, Centrifuge was the most sensitive software, which reported the presence of the bacteria in sample not detected by any other software or by tradtional techniques.
 This study presents the biases introduced by metagenomic profiling software for microbial community characterization and the limit of using shotgun metagenomics as the tool for pathogen detection.

 Materials and Methods